kiss-oliver/bead/doc/datapackage-design.md

 # Requirements

 - as simple as possible
-- one package - one team - distributed work
-- should be possible to work offline - without access to network
+- make it easy to work with
-- packages can be integrated from multiple sources and verified that indeed they are steps of a data flow
+- make it hard to make mistakes
+- even if "central" repo is temporarily not available work can continue in peer to peer mode - packages can be exchanged directly, integrated to the repo later
-- reproducibility must be verifiable (those which are not reproducible are marked, a final result is reproducible if all packages it depends on are reproducible)
+- reproducibility must be verifiable
-- cross-platform access (Win-Mac-Lin)
+- must be cross-platform (Win-Mac-Lin)
-- create a new package based on an older one by updating its input
+- updates: easily create newer packages based on new input
-    - track input channels
-    - do it automatically?!
 - access control with granularity of package-uuid - restricted packages
+- packages might be owned, but ownership surely changes over time

 # Assumptions